arcxteam/atlasnetwork-node/README.md

 ![Testnet Node - Full Guides cover (3)](https://github.com/user-attachments/assets/89b2b17a-d361-4fb8-accd-0af75a2dfeef)

-# A Complete Guide - Run NodeOPS as Provider & (previously Atlas Network)
+# A Complete Guide - Run NodeOPS as Provider & Provers (previously Atlas Network)

 What is Atlas?
 Atlas Network is a permissionless, decentralized node orchestration layer for blockchains, apps, and protocols.
 At this like DePin orchestration layer.